SilsVl/BagWebsite/README.md

-# ConsultingWebsite
+# BagWebsite
-The site is available via the link to github pages: https://dimkael.github.io/ConsultingWebsite/
+The site is available via the link to github pages: https://SilsVl.github.io/BagWebsite/